 KIM is the official document that is issued by mutual funds before launching any fund.
 The document details the characteristics of the proposed fund to its prospective investors.
 The document also contains the information required by SEBI such as investment objective, investment policy, philosophy, fees, etc.

 The date on which a scheme is first made available for subscription is called the launch date.

 For example, the launch date for Mirae Asset India Equity Fund is xx.

-The funds that invest only in short-term money market instruments such as commercial paper, treasury bills, and certificates of deposit is known as Liquid Fund.
+The funds that invest only in short-term money market instruments such as commercial paper, treasury bills and certificates of deposit are known as Liquid Fund.
 The objective of such funds is to provide liquidity, offer moderate returns while minimizing risk by providing capital preservation.
-Liquid funds are primarily used for cash management purpose.
+Liquid funds are primarily used for cash management purposes.

 Some of the best liquid funds are – Axis Liquid Fund, Indiabulls Liquid Fund, Principal Cash Management Fund, L&T Liquid Fund.

 The assets, namely cash, and cash equivalents, are available instantly and quickly to meet the expenses.
 It refers to the ability to convert an asset into cash immediately.

 A charge, as a percentage of NAV, that may be levied by the fund house at the time of investing in the scheme or redeeming the investment is called load.